MidATRIX/midea-s1s2-rs485-monitor/README.md

 ## Database Logging

 Frames are logged to a daily-rotating SQLite database under `SQLITE_DB_DIR`.
-A `latest.db` symlink is maintained for easy Grafana integration.

-Each row captures a complete message cycle — one snapshot of all six frame types combined — timestamped at the moment the cycle completes.
+Each row captures a complete message cycle — one snapshot of all six decoded frame types — timestamped at the moment the cycle completes.
+Payload bytes are stored individually as named columns (`IDU5`–`IDU17`, `ODU5`–`ODU17`, etc.) for direct SQL querying.

 ---